scottdware/Posh-Junos/README.md

-## Junos-Config
+## Posh-Junos

-Allows the configuration of Junos devices (Juniper Networks) using a template-based configuration format so that you can specify different values unique to each device, if you wish.
+Allows the interaction of Junos devices (Juniper Networks) using Powershell.

 ### Dependancies